sammcdade56/OTGCSRBOT/README.md

 ---
 # Official documentation

-More information for this sample - and for how to get started with Microsoft Teams development in general - is found in [Get started on the Microsoft Teams platform with Node.js and App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-nodejs-app-studio).
+More information on =how to get started with Microsoft Teams development can be found in [Get started on the Microsoft Teams platform with Node.js and App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-nodejs-app-studio).

 # Using this sample locally